hVIVO is committed to protecting and respecting your privacy.

 Applicants for clinical trials

 The online application form also contains initial screening questions in order to ascertain your general suitability for our clinical trials.
-The form asks you to provide your gender, date of birth, weight and height and contains questions about your current health and medical history, whether or not you can read/write in English, whether you are registered with a doctor (a General Practitioner, ‘GP’) in the UK and your availability to attend appointments in London, UK.
+The form asks you to provide your gender, date of birth, ethnicity, weight and height and contains questions about your current health and medical history, whether or not you can read/write in English, whether you are registered with a doctor (a General Practitioner, ‘GP’) in the UK and your availability to attend appointments in London, UK.
 The form also asks if you have valid photo ID (passport or driving licence only).

 We may also collect the above information from you if you make an application to us by email or by telephone.

-As part of the process of obtaining your fully informed consent to participate in screening and a clinical trial, we will provide you with our ‘Volunteer Information Sheet’ which contains our ‘Privacy Notice for Volunteers’ which sets out the fair processing information required by data protection law.
+As part of the process of obtaining your fully informed consent to participate in screening and a clinical trial, we will provide you with our ‘Participant Information Sheet‘ which contains our ‘Privacy Notice for Volunteers’ which sets out the fair processing information required by data protection law.
 This explains how we use (i) the personal data which we will have already collected from you and (ii) the additional information which we collect from you and any third parties, from this stage onwards.
-The Privacy Notice for Volunteers will also explain the legal bases, under data protection law, for the processing of this information (i) and (ii) from the Screening stage onwards.
+The Privacy Notice for Volunteers will also explain the legal bases, under data protection law, for the processing of this information from the Screening stage onwards.

 HOW WE USE YOUR information